 To successfully earn the certificate, students must complete 45 credit hours.
 The required 45 credits are divided into 36 Foundational Studies and nine Elective credits.
 Some Foundational Studies courses are Introduction to Ethnomusicology, Resources & Materials in Ethnomusicology, Research Methods in Ethnomusicology.
 To complete the elective requirement, students must complete two courses that focus on music found within a particular region, culture, or religion.
-Some of the elective’s focuses are Native America, Islam, China, and Africa.

-Accreditation & Licensing
+Program Accreditation & Licensing

-Liberty University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-This is the regional accrediting body for southern states.
+The Southern Association of Colleges and Schools Commission on Colleges is the regional accrediting body for southern states.

 Program Requirements & Restrictions